jeremygiberson/ts-click/docs/index.md

 In such a simple example, the difference is not that big, but as the complexity of the CLI grows, the benefits of ts-click become more apparent.

-## Installation
-This library requires TypeScript 4.0 or later, with `experimentalDecorators` enabled in your `tsconfig.json`.

-1. Install the library via `npm install ts-click` or `yarn add ts-click`
-2. Create a class(es) with the commands, arguments, and options (see examples or docs).
-3. Create an entrypoint file that calls `run()` (where run is imported from the library)
-   a. the entry point file should include the class or classes where the commands are defined via `import * from "./path/to/commandfile.ts"` imports.
-   b. for single command scripts, this can be done in the same file as the command class definition.
-4. Run the script with `ts-node` or compile it to JavaScript and run it with `node`

-Notes: You can have multiple entry point files if you prefer to split your commands by concern or functionality.

-## Roadmap
-- [x] commands
-- [x] positional arguments
-- [x] options
-- [x] subcommands
-- [ ] check function
-- [ ] command middleware
-- [ ] dependency injection for classes?